-As Management of the Mississippi State Port Authority at Gulfport (the Authority), we offer the readers of the financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal years ended June 30, 2021, 2020, and 2019.
-We recommend that readers consider the information presented here, in conjunction with the Authority's financial statements.
+As Management of the Mississippi State Port Authority at Gulfport (the Authority), we offer the readers of the financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal years ended June 30, 2022, 2021, and 2020.
+We recommend that readers consider the information presented here, in conjunction with the Authority's financial statements, which are on pages 11-14 of this report.